FrankLawrence/Obsidian-Vault/Computer Programming/Operating Systems/Processes and Threads.md

 > | Children's CPU time       |                               |                   |
 > | Time of next alarm        |                               |                   |

 The scheduler must some how stop a process, and therefore uses **interrupts**.
 When an interrupt is called, we deallocate the CPU with the help of the interrupt hardware.
 To do this we need control, so we allow the scheduler to periodically get control, whenever the hardware generates an interrupt.
-The specific interrupt service procedure is pointed to be the **interrupt vector**:
+The specific interrupt service procedure is pointed to by the **interrupt vector**:
 - Associated with each I/O device and interrupt line
 - Part of the **interrupt descriptor table**
-- Contains the start address of an OS-provided internal procedure (**interrupt handler**) The interrupt handler continues the execution.
+- Contains the start address of an OS-provided internal procedure (**interrupt handler**)

+The interrupt handler continues the execution.

 > [!summary] What happens when an interrupt occurs
 > 1. Hardware stacks program counter, etc.
-> 2. Hardware loads new program counter form interrupt vector
+> 2. Hardware loads new program counter from interrupt vector
 > 3. Assembly language procedure saves registers
 > 4. Assembly language procedure sets up new stack.
 > 5. C interrupt service runs (typically reads and buffers input)
-> 6. Scheduler decides which process is to run next
+> 6. [[#Scheduling|Scheduler]] decides which process is to run next
 > 7. C procedure returns to the assembly code
 > 8. Assembly language procedure starts up new current process